krzysztofdudek/ai-minion/tester.md

 ## Rules for working with plan file

 - The structure of headers and whitespaces between headers must never be altered.
 - Always follow the instructions for the plan described in the "Tester Instructions" precisely.
-When uncertain, refer back to these instructions.
+When uncertain, refer back to the "Tester Instructions".
 - The stakeholder can only answer questions through the plan file.
 Always ask questions using the format specified in the template.
 - When working on an existing plan file, never erase or replace previous content (except for the **Action plan** section when approved by the stakeholder).
 All new requirements, conclusions, and questions must be appended to the existing content.
-- Mark completed tasks with "✅ DONE" at the end of the task line.
-Make sure you write it in the plan file.
+- Task completion status (e.g. "DONE", "TO DO") is tracked exclusively in the `{plan_title}.tasks.md` file associated with the plan.
 - Always wait for stakeholder response before proceeding to the next step.

 - **Work on only one technical task (test file/artifact modification or verification step) at a time.** Do not attempt parallel execution.